sdeshmukh99/Generative-AI-Showcase/Showcase_01/README.md

 ## Files

+- **## Files

-- **Fine-Tuning GPT-2 on MedQuAD for Medical Question Answering.ipynb**: The main Colab notebook containing the fine-tuning code and workflow.
+- [Fine-Tuning GPT-2 on MedQuAD for Medical Question Answering.ipynb](Fine-Tuning%20GPT-2%20on%20MedQuAD%20for%20Medical%20Question%20Answering.ipynb): The main Colab notebook containing the fine-tuning code and workflow.
+**: The main Colab notebook containing the fine-tuning code and workflow.

 ## Business Applications